 Cisco Business Edition 6000 may be deployed using the clustering-over-the-WAN call processing local failover model.
 In this type of deployment, two or more Business Edition 6000 server nodes are deployed at each site to provide geographic redundancy for the Unified CM call processing application.
-The Business Edition 6000 server nodes may be UCS C200 or C220 Rack-Mount Servers, or alternatively one of the servers may be a regular Cisco Media Convergence Server (MCS).
+The Business Edition 6000 server nodes may be UCS C200 or C220 Rack-Mount Servers.